mjordan/islandora_themekey/README.md

 * collection membership (using equals, not equals, contains, and not contains operators)
 * namespace (using equals, not equals, contains, not contains, regular expression, and not regular expression operators)

 Be aware that rules using collection membership [do not work with paged content](https://github.com/mjordan/islandora_themekey/issues/4).
+Also, if an object is a member of multiple collections that are used in ThemeKey rules, the first rule in the theme switching chain will apply.

 ## Requirements